testvon/alecsatin.github.io/_posts/2016-02-04-when-a-dog-wants-to-pet-a-cat.md

   - kitten
 ---

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/cats-dogs-lemurs/when-a-dog-wants-to-pet-a-cat/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/cats-dogs-lemurs/when-a-dog-wants-to-pet-a-cat/){: .btn .btn--warning} to watch the video.
 {: .notice}

 <div>Originally published at: <a href='http://www.alecsatin.com/'>Comfort for Christians</a></div>